Courses offered

 CO1

-Memorize the rules of Grammar and basics of poetry and prose and pick up
+Memorize the rules of Grammar and basics of poetry and prose and pick

 fluency in speaking.